What is employee engagement?

 Much scientific research has been done on the “drivers” behind happiness and engagement.
 By analyzing these drivers in relation to current work happiness and engagement, you can determine what factors your organization needs to work on to increase employee work happiness and engagement.

 People within your organization may need to work on different drivers on different levels.
 Some teams may need to work on “psychological safety,” while in another business unit “meaning-based leadership” or “empowerment” may need attention.
-The Happiness & Engagement Scan shows you exactly which drivers to work on for the different places in the organization.
+The Happiness & Engagement Scan shows you exactly where you need to work within the organization and with which driver.

 Why employee engagement and happiness matter